agui888/shim-doc/docs/array.md

-most array functions can be used on string too
+Most array functions can be used on string too

 each
 ---